-As mentioned above, when we use agency we will ensure that we confirm in writing with the recruitment agency (prior to the agency worker starting) that they meet our safer recruitment and schedule 2 checklist.
-If the agency cannot confirm this we will not use them to work in one of our homes.
+As mentioned above, when we use agency, we will ensure that we confirm in writing with the recruitment agency (prior to the agency worker starting) that they meet our safer recruitment and schedule 2 checklist.
+If the agency cannot confirm this, we will not use them to work in one of our homes.

 We have an agency worker pack which includes an induction.
-This will be completed with the agency worker at the start of their shift and this will be kept confidentially in the agency staff file along with their profile.
+This will be completed with the agency worker at the start of their shift, and this will be kept confidentially in the agency staff file along with their profile.
+Any agency worker who is used for a period of one month or longer will be given supervision by either the Home Manager or the Deputy Manager.

-At Madison House we promote the following:
+At Mulberry Court we promote the following:

-- Vigilance: To have staff members notice when things are troubling the children. - Stability: To be able to develop an on-going stable relationship of trust with those helping them. - Respect: To treat children with respect. - Information and engagement: To be informed about and involved in procedures, decisions, concerns and plans. - Explanation: To be informed of the outcome of assessments and decisions, and reasons when their views have not met with a positive response. - Advocacy: To be provided with advocacy to assist them in putting forward their views. - Identity: Supporting children to be who they want to be.
+- Vigilance: To have staff members notice when things are troubling the children. - Understanding and action: To understand what is happening; to be heard and understood and to have that understanding acted upon. - Stability: To be able to develop an on-going stable relationship of trust with those helping them. - Respect: To treat children with respect. - Information and engagement: To be informed about and involved in procedures, decisions, concerns, and plans. - Explanation: To be informed of the outcome of assessments and decisions, and reasons when their views have not met with a positive response. - Support: To be provided with individual support and as a member of their family. - Advocacy: To be provided with advocacy to assist them in putting forward their views.